Geist (video game): Development

 Work on Geist started in 2002.
 Its early working title was Fear.
 N-Space learned that Nintendo was interested in a first-person shooter action game with a unique feel to it. n-Space came up with the idea of making a game with an invisible man as the protagonist.
 From there, the concept changed from being an invisible person to being a ghost and Poltergeist.

-After about eight months of work, n-Space finished the prototype and sent it to Nintendo of America, from which it was sent to Nintendo.
+After about eight months of work, n-Space finished the prototype, that had originally ran on an Xbox Game development kit, and sent it to Nintendo of America, from which it was sent to Nintendo.
 Nintendo latched onto the game, and it was decided N-Space and Nintendo would work closely together to develop the game.
 After six months, object possession was introduced in the game after some suggestions from Shigeru Miyamoto.
 Geist was first shown to the public at the E3 2003 and it was later stated that Geist would be released the same year.
 In the months after the E3, both companies realized they "weren't working on the same game"; N-Space had envisioned Geist to be a first-person shooter while Nintendo (more specifically, Kensuke Tanabe) considered it to be a first-person action-adventure.
 The adjustments caused the game to be delayed many times until it was finally released two years later in 2005, but Geist was present at both the E3 2004 and E3 2005.

 Nearing the end of development, a Nintendo DS port was rumored by an IGN tour to be in development.
 Although this port was never announced, and no information of it has ever been officially released, n-Space did have development kits for the DS at the time, and traces of the port's existence have been found within the ROM of the DS version of Call of Duty 4: Modern Warfare, which was developed by n-Space, as two text documents for the credits of "Geist DS" are present.
 The Geist franchise is currently owned by Nintendo, due to their contract with n-Space.